meysamhadeli/codai/README.md

 Implement a Retrieval-Augmented Generation system to improve the relevance and accuracy of code suggestions by retrieving relevant context from the project.

 ⚡ **Support variety of LLM models:**
-Work with advanced LLM models like `GPT-3.5, GPT-4, and Ollama`, ensuring high-quality suggestions and interactions.
+Work with advanced LLM models like `GPT-4, GPT-4o, GPT-4o mini and Ollama` to get high-quality code suggestions and interactions.

 🗂️ **Edit Multiple Files at Once:**
 Enable the AI to modify several files at the same time, making it easier to handle complex requests that need changes in different areas of the code.